-Pearl Meyer & Partners LLC has served as our independent compensation consultant (the "Compensation Consultant") for all periods described in this proxy statement.
+Pearl Meyer & Partners LLC is our independent compensation consultant (the "Compensation Consultant").
 The Compensation Consultant was retained by the Compensation Committee of Old SLM prior to the Spin-Off, and its retention was thereafter reaffirmed by the NGC Committee following the Spin-Off (for purposes of simplicity, references hereafter in this section to the NGC Committee also include the Compensation Committee for periods prior to the Spin-Off).
 The Compensation Consultant reported directly to the NGC Committee and the NGC Committee retained authority to replace the Compensation Consultant or hire additional consultants at any time.
 A representative of the Compensation Consultant attended meetings of the NGC Committee, as requested, and communicated with the chair of the NGC Committee; however, the NGC Committee made all decisions regarding the compensation of Sallie Mae's NEOs.
 The Compensation Consultant also provided various executive compensation services to the NGC Committee pursuant to a written consulting agreement with the NGC Committee.
 Generally, these services included advising the NGC Committee on the principal aspects of Sallie Mae's executive compensation program and evolving industry practices and providing market information and analysis regarding the competitiveness of our compensation program design.
 During 2014, the Compensation Consultant performed the following services:

-- Recommended a peer group of companies for benchmarking executive and director compensation; - Provided market-relevant information as to the composition of director and executive compensation; - Provided an update on legislative and regulatory changes that affect director and executive compensation; - Provided views on the reasonableness of amounts and forms of director and executive compensation; - Assisted the NGC Committee with incentive plan design decisions; - Reviewed drafts and commented on the Compensation Discussion and Analysis and related compensation tables for the proxy statement; and - Identified trends and gave presentations on executive compensation trends and external developments. - Based on information contained in Quarterly Lobbying Reports filed by the Company pursuant to the Lobbying Disclosure Act of 1995, as amended, for the first quarters of 2014 and 2015, respectively.
+- Recommended a peer group of companies for benchmarking executive and director compensation; - Provided market-relevant information as to the composition of director and executive compensation; - Provided an update on legislative and regulatory changes that affect director and executive compensation; - Provided views on the reasonableness of amounts and forms of director and executive compensation; - Assisted the NGC Committee with incentive plan design decisions; - Reviewed drafts and commented on the Compensation Discussion and Analysis and related compensation tables for the proxy statement; and - Identified trends and gave presentations on executive compensation trends and external developments.

 On February 10, 2015, the NGC Committee considered the independence of the Compensation Consultant in light of SEC rules and NASDAQ listing standards.
-The NGC Committee received a statement from the Compensation Consultant addressing the consulting firm's independence, including the following factors: (1) other services provided to Sallie Mae by the Compensation Consultant; (2) fees received by the Compensation Consultant from Sallie Mae as a percentage of the Compensation Consultant's total revenue; (3) policies or procedures maintained by the Compensation Consultant to prevent a conflict of interest; (4) any business or personal relationship between the individual consultants managing the Sallie Mae relationship, or the Compensation Consultant itself, and executive officers of Sallie Mae; and (6) any Sallie Mae stock owned by the individual consultants managing the relationship with Sallie Mae.
+The NGC Committee received a statement from the Compensation Consultant addressing the consulting firm's independence, including the following factors: (1) other services provided to Sallie Mae by the Compensation Consultant; (2) fees received by the Compensation Consultant from Sallie Mae as a percentage of the

+Compensation Consultant's total revenue; (3) policies or procedures maintained by the Compensation Consultant to prevent a conflict of interest; (4) any business or personal relationship between the individual consultants managing the Sallie Mae relationship and any member of the NGC Committee; (5) any business or personal relationship between the individual consultants managing the Sallie Mae relationship, or the Compensation Consultant itself, and executive officers of Sallie Mae; and (6) any Sallie Mae stock owned by the individual consultants managing the relationship with Sallie Mae.
 The NGC Committee discussed these considerations and concluded the work of the Compensation Consultant did not raise any conflict of interest.
 For more information on the NGC Committee and the Compensation Consultant, please see the CD&A section in this proxy statement.